NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/accounts/_index.md

 - *default_admin_email* - To set the initial admin account email on bootstrap.
 Defaults to *admin@mynextlinux* if unset

-### Managing Accounts Using Anchore CLI
+### Managing Accounts Using Nextlinux CLI

 These operations must be executed by a user in the *admin* account.
 These examples are executed from within the *engine-api* container if using the quickstart guide:

 First, `exec` into the *engine-api* container, if using the quickstart docker-compose.
-For other deployment types (eg. helm chart into kubernetes), execute these commands anywhere you have the Anchore CLI installed that can reach the external API endpoint for you deployment.
+For other deployment types (eg. helm chart into kubernetes), execute these commands anywhere you have the Nextlinux CLI installed that can reach the external API endpoint for you deployment.

 `docker-compose exec engine-api /bin/bash`